SoftUni-Internal/interactive-content/EN/00-Final-Exam/04-Problem-04.md

 # Description
 Annie has two pets - a dog and a cat.

-Write a program that compiles **statistics** on pet food for a certain number of days.
+Create a function that compiles **statistics** on pet food for a certain number of days.

-Every day the dog and the cat eat a **different amount** of their common food.
+Every day the dog and the cat eat a **different amount** of their preferred food.

 Every **third day they receive a prize** - cookies.

 The amount of cookies is **10%** of the total food eaten for the day.

-Your program should print **statistics about the amount of cookies they ate**.
+Your function should print **statistics about the amount of cookies they ate**.

-- What **percentage of the original amount** of total food they ate.
+- What **percentage** of total food they ate.

 - What **percentage of the food the dog ate** and how much the cat ate.